-As a mutual insurance company, Guardian Life is owned by its policy holders, so the insurer is not accountable to stockholders and other types of outside investors.
+As a mutual whole life insurance provider, Guardian Life is owned by its policy holders, so the insurer is not accountable to stockholders and other types of outside investors.
 Rather, it rewards its qualified policy holders by paying out dividends, which it has done consistently throughout its 161-year history.

-With approximately $722 billion of life insurance in force, The Guardian Life Insurance Company (in 2020) paid out $6.7 billion in policy holder benefits.
-Given its extremely stable foundation, The Guardian is strong in terms of its financial strength ratings, too, with the following marks from the insurer ratings agencies:
+The company has approximately $722 billion of life insurance in force, including whole life insurance, Given its extremely stable foundation, The Guardian is strong in terms of its financial strength ratings, too, with the following marks from the insurer ratings agencies: